tushar-tayal-t/NextJs-Ecommerce/README.md

 Site Link:-

 ## Features
-- Feature 1 (e.g., Responsive layout)
+- Feature 1 (Responsive layout)
-- Feature 2 (e.g., Dark Theme)
+- Feature 2 (Dark Theme)
-- Feature 3 (e.g., API integration)
+- Feature 3 (API integration)
-- Feature 4 (e.g., Dynamic BreadCrumb)
+- Feature 4 (Dynamic BreadCrumb)
+- Feature 5 Hybrid Data Setup:
+*The first four categories have static subcategories and products.
+*The last four categories are fetched dynamically from the network using Axios.